 A History major must choose a field of concentration and complete its requirements.
-(See "Fields of Concentration in History")
+(See Courses in Modules)

 A History major must take 11 semester-courses numbered 150 or higher and must have at least eight courses number 201 or higher.
 At the discretion of the student's adviser, suitable courses in other departments may be counted towards this 11-course requirement, but no fewer than eight must be History courses.
 One research tutorial (but only one) may be counted towards the eleven required courses.
 These 11 courses must include the following:

 At least six courses in the field of concentration.
 A research tutorial may not count toward this six-course requirement.
 NB: Concentrators in Intellectual History must take both courses in the European sequence (HIST 215 and 216) and one non-European Intellectual class.
 Concentrators in European History must take either HIST 201 and 202, or HIST 202 and 203.
 Concentrators in Religion and History must take HIST 323.
 Concentrators in United States History must take two courses from the three-semester sequence of HIST 237, HIST 239 and HIST 240.

 At least two History courses outside the field of concentration.